 Health Insurance Portability and Accountability Act (HIPAA)

 A person’s medical information is provided some of the strongest privacy regulations with HIPAA, which regulates the use and disclosure of an individual’s health information.
 There are civil and criminal penalties for failing to comply with the privacy rule requirements of HIPAA.
+Employee and student medical and treatment records are not covered under HIPAA.

 Medical Records – Health Care Information Access and Disclosure State Law